peteroupc/peteroupc.github.io/graphics.md

 ### Classic Graphics in Scope

-This specification for "classic graphics"[^8] in modern games largely reflects the graphic s limitations of&mdash;
+This specification for "classic graphics"[^8] in modern games largely reflects the graphics limitations of&mdash;

-- consumer PCs released in the mid- to late 1990s,
+- consumer PCs (personal computers) released in the mid- to late 1990s,
 - home computers released before 1995,
 - game consoles (handheld and for TVs) released before 2000,
 - arcade machines with similar performance to machines described earlier, and
 - the Game Boy Advance, Nintendo DS, and Nintendo 3DS, all of which were released after 2000 but have relatively meager graphics capability.

+In addition, video-game graphics for personal digital assistants, graphical calculators, and cellular phones (generally those released before 2007) are within the spirit of this specification, up to the performance of consumer PCs released before 2000.

 Some video game hardware from the late 1990s may have 3-D graphics capabilities exceeding what is "classic" here, such as Sega Model 3 (1996), Sega Naomi, or NVIDIA GeForce 256 (late 1999).